 Population data is also kept in the system, and the destination with the larger population may be chosen.

-It’s possible that distance, popularity, and population data may be used together to determine which ending point to choose to display.
+Distance, popularity, and population data may be used together to determine which ending point to choose to display.
 Other metrics may also be involved in that decision.

 As search patent filings go, this one attempts to solve a relatively simple search problem, when compared to delivering search results to a searcher in a Web search when the intent behind the search isn’t well known.